 We can Help

-The well-informed immigration lawyers and Regulated Canadian Immigration Consultants(RCICs) at Nanda & Associate Lawyers will assist you in all matters regarding Detention Reviews.
+The well-informed immigration lawyers and Regulated Canadian Immigration Consultants(RCICs) at Nanda & Associate Lawyers will assist you in all matters regarding Detention Reviews, Exclusion Orders, and Judicial Reviews.
 If you get detained, connect with us to discuss the options available to you.
-We will impart sound legal advice to help you on the path to a better and safer future for you.
+We will impart sound legal advice to help you on the path to a better and safer future.

 Feel comfortable interacting with our caring team who speak more than 15 languages like English, French, Spanish, Italian, Portuguese, Albanian, Hindi, Punjabi, Kannada, Telugu, Tamil, Bengali and much more.